Created-for-a-purpose/WarpTempus/README.md

 ### Next world (About ERC-6551 NFTs)
 On reaching the new level, you will be given a task to search for some artifacts.
 These artifacts will be minted to you as NFTs because you found them, however, managing so many onchain in-game assets can be quite a hassle!
 Don't worry!
 Anubis is here.
 After minting the Anubis NFT, a Token Bound Account (TBA) will created for it.
 This will make it an ERC-6551 NFT.
+The TBA is created by the ERC6551Registry.sol smart contract.

 ![image](https://github.com/Created-for-a-purpose/WarpTempus/assets/97793907/567cc5c6-ab13-45f0-b6c9-6fd212e06731)